juanfranblanco/vscode-solidity/README.md

 Beau Gunderson for contributing the initial integration of solium  https://github.com/juanfranblanco/vscode-solidity/issues/24, the initial server and error mappings.

+Bram Hoven for starting the multiple package dependency support for different environments (node_modules, lib)

 Nick Addison, Elazar Gershuni, Joe Whittles for their contributions.

 Sebastian Bürgel for keeping reminding me of the offline installation suppport